Tots and Babies;

 Sessions take place in all weathers apart from lighting storms or high winds.
 Please dress appropriately for the weather and bring changes of clothes and shoes for everyone.
 We often have water or mud play.

 We follow the Forest School Ethos.
 If you would like to know more, please click the Forest Schools tab above.

 All our sessions can only run if minimum numbers are met.
 The booking site below shows how many spaces are available.
-We ask for payment upon booking - however, if a session cannot then run, then we will refund in full.
+We usually (not always) ask for payment upon booking - however, if a session cannot then run, then we will refund in full.